 [contact info]

-This is mostly a mechanical task, but it is crucial if you want to build solid relations with your target audience, in this case, journalists.
-It does require some work but all good things do, so let’s get crackin’!
+This is mostly a mechanical task, but it is crucial to build solid relations with your target audience, in this case, journalists.
+It does require some work, but all good things do, so let’s get crackin’!

 - The most obvious place to look for a reporter’s email address is at the top or the bottom of the story or blog post where their name appears.
-If it’s not there, click on their name to look through the bio page for them, the email might be there.
-If not, look at their Twitter profile, it might be there.
-Else, go on to the next bullet.
+If it’s not there, click on their name to look through their bio page; the email might be there.
+If not, look at their Twitter profile; it might be there.

-- If they are not a freelancer, meaning on their bio page it states they write for that publication, try the same approach as above with Rapportive and the spreadsheet.
-If no luck, go on to next bullet.
+- If they are not freelancers, meaning their bio page states they write for that publication, try the same approach as above with Rapportive and the spreadsheet.
+If no luck, go on to the next point.

-- Head over to http://email-format.com and type in the domain to get an idea for the email format to use for that publication.
-You can then substitute their first and last name into the email format and give those a try.
-If not go on to the next bullet.
+- Head over to http://email-format.com and type in the domain to get an idea of the email format for that publication.
+You can then substitute their first and last names into the email format and try those.
+If not, go on to the next point.

-- If all else fails, there is a way to use Google+ to contact press people privately.
+- If all else fails, you can use Google+ to contact press people privately.
 You do not need to be connected with them to reach out.
 Find them on Google+ and reach out with your message.

 I’ve covered the email finding process in more detail in this post.